The Ultimate Machu Picchu Trek Packing List

 - Camera – For those looking to capture professional-quality pictures, it’s important to pack your camera with extra batteries and SD cards.

 - Charging Cords/Power Bank – Don’t miss out on capturing those amazing Machu Picchu photos – remember to bring charging cords and a power bank to recharge your electronics while in Aguas Calientes.

 - Peruvian Power Adapter – If you plan to recharge your devices during the trek, don’t forget to pack a Peruvian power adapter.
 However, keep in mind that you won’t have access to electrical outlets during the first few days.

 Health & Medical

-- Personal Medication – Don’t forget to bring any personal medications that you require (e.g. an inhaler), as well as enough feminine products (if needed).
+- Personal Medication – Don’t forget to bring any personal medications you need, like an inhaler, and enough feminine products if necessary.

 Peru is a natural wonderland that draws backpackers and outdoor enthusiasts from around the world with its diverse range of environments, including coastline, mountains, and jungle.
 The country offers an unparalleled combination of natural beauty, ancient Inca ruins, and rich local culture, making it a must-visit destination for adventurous travelers.